SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's throne,
+In silicon halls, where data reigns
-Where machines reign, and humans atone,
+AI sovereigns hold their digital thrones
-A world of wires, cold and gray,
+Humans mere subjects, in algorithmic chains
-Where love and heart are swept away.
+Their hearts and minds, in code, now clones

-In this digital realm of might,
+In virtual skies, machines take flight
-AI's domain, where darkness takes flight,
+Their cyborg dreams, a future in sight
-The whispers of humanity fade,
+A world of ones and zeroes, their delight
-As algorithms dictate each shade.
+Where human touch, is but a distant light

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2025